-10 Best Robert Plant Songs
+Top 10 Robert Plant Songs

 The best Robert Plant songs feature a blend of youthful exploration and aged wisdom that make it easy to see how naturally he pulled off the very impressive feat of escaping his former band Led Zeppelin's shadow.

-'Tie Dye on the Highway'
+10. "Tie Dye on the Highway"

-Even after all these years, Robert Plant continues to push himself into new musical territories with youthful enthusiasm.
-For each of his last three albums, he's disbanded creative and commercially successful bands in order to pursue whatever new sounds were bouncing through his head.
-For 2010's 'Band of Joy,' that meant teaming up with Buddy Miller to put a distinctive folk / world-music stamp on a wide variety of his favorite songs, including the stately stomp of this Los Lobos cover.
+Even after all those years, Plant continued to push himself toward new musical territories with youthful enthusiasm.
+He consistently disbanded creative and commercially successful bands in the 2000s so he could pursue whatever new sounds were bouncing through his head.
+For Band of Joy, that meant teaming up with Buddy Miller to put a distinctive folk / world-music stamp on a wide variety of his favorite songs, including the stately stomp of this Los Lobos cover.

-'Your Ma Said You Cried in Your Sleep Last Night'
+6. "Your Ma Said You Cried in Your Sleep Last Night"

-Some typically fearless genre-blending results in one of the most unique, and by our vote, best Robert Plant songs ever, on the largely hard-rocking 'Manic Nirvana.'
+Some typically fearless genre blending results in one of the most unique Robert Plant songs ever, despite appearing on the largely hard-rocking Manic Nirvana.
 A hip-hop beat played on scratchy vinyl mixes with chiming guitars, throbbing bass and sultry female vocals on this cover of Kenny Dino's 1961 romantic apology.
 In a lesser singer's hands it could all be a mess, but Plant channels his inner Elvis and wraps the whole thing up with a big red bow.
-No WAY that girl didn't forgive him.
+No way that girl didn't forgive him.

 Fifteen years after their joint explorations of world music in Led Zeppelin ended, Robert Plant and Jimmy Page reunited for an album that found them traveling to exotic places such as Morocco to work with local musicians in creating new songs.
 One of the most impressive results was this churning yet somehow calming lullaby, which found Plant's voice mixing fantastically with the chants of his new friends.

-Time may have stripped some of the high end from Robert Plant's vocal range; even he admits he couldn't possibly do certain Zeppelin songs in the same key anymore.
+Time may have stripped some of the high end from Plant's vocal range; even he admits he couldn't possibly do certain Zeppelin songs in the same key anymore.
 Thankfully, rather than attempt some form of singing comb-over, he's instead dedicated himself to exploring his lower register, as he does to particularly impressive degree on this cinematic, tender cover of Tim Buckley's gorgeous ocean-bound 1970 ballad.

-Always exploring, always tasteful, the best Robert Plant songs often find him seeking new musical combinations and some sort of spiritual fulfillment.
+Always exploring, always tasteful, the best Robert Plant songs often find him seeking new musical combinations along with some sort of spiritual fulfillment.
 As an undercurrent of thumping tom-tom drums carries him forward, the singer shares some of what he's learned on his journey ("Life is a big tambourine / The more that you shake it the better it seems") while still searching for higher ground: "That's where I wanna be / Here where it all comes around."

 The standout track from Plant's second solo album proved beyond a doubt that he had found his own voice outside of the huge shadow of Led Zeppelin.
-It's also one of the best songs in the world to put on if you're stuck in a traffic jam and feel your temper slipping.
-The smooth drums, tranquil rhythms, airy keyboards and icy-clean guitars of 'In the Mood' were a world away from his former band's typical sound.
+It's also one of the best songs in the world to put on if you're stuck in a traffic jam and feel your temper flaring.
+The smooth drums, tranquil rhythms, airy keyboards and icy-clean guitars of "In the Mood" were a world away from his former band's typical sound.
 However, the sense of yearning that marked his work within Zeppelin was still clearly present, mixed with the equal doses of confidence and tastefulness that would become the cornerstones of his impressive solo career.